-The CT Bar Institute, Inc., expresses its deep gratitude to all CLE faculty for their willingness to lend their expertise for the educational benefit of fellow colleagues in the legal profession.
+The CT Bar Institute, Inc., expresses its gratitude to all CLE faculty for their willingness to lend their expertise for the educational benefit of their colleagues in the legal profession.
 Their sustained support and goodwill ensures that the CBA's Continuing Legal Education Program retains its reputation as a high-quality CLE provider for members of the Bench and Bar in Connecticut.

 Program Design Strategies

 Follow these steps to create a winning CLE or Educational program: